 A.B., Art History, summa cum laude, Princeton University

-Politics and visual culture; portraiture and the history of selfhood; the visual representation of animals; the history and decoration of mechanical objects, especially guns.
+Art of the long eighteenth century; politics and visual culture; portraiture and the history of selfhood; the visual representation of animals; gender and representation; the history and decoration of mechanical objects, especially guns.

 Portraiture and Politics in Revolutionary France.
 Penn State University Press, 2014.